haflidif/festive-tech-calendar-2023/README.md

 | userAzureADAuth | `true` | Entra ID authentication will be used to authenticate to the Storage Account. |

 #### Azure
-1. Go to your Azure Subscription and make sure to give your newly created Identity `Storage Blob Data Owner` role on the storage account that was created by the bicep deployment.
+1. Go to your Azure Subscription and make sure to give your Azure DevOps Service Connection `Storage Blob Data Owner` role on the storage account that was created by the bicep deployment.

 ### Running the tests